Welcome to today's edition of the Rush 24-7 podcast.

 You know, right on Canada's northern shore, they had alligators and turtles.

-But if it does, if it does, NOAA will still massage the figures.
+But if it does, if it does, NOAA will still massage the figures because they adjust their figures even more dramatically than Caitlin Jenner.

-That is the ultimate shovel ready project, the ultimate stimulus.
+That is the ultimate shovel-ready project, the ultimate stimulus.

-Uh the G seven leaders have pledged to hold the global temperature below two degrees.
+The G7 leaders have pledged to hold the global temperature below two degrees.

-It's not it's like neocolonialists.
+It's like neocolonialists.

-But no, these these imperialist hegemons, uh Obama and Monsieur Hollande and David Cameron, they all get together and they decide that this is what the planet's global temperature is going to be, and the rest of you guys, you may be freezing your butt off in uh in Greenland and you might like it a bit warmer,
+But no, these imperialist hegemons, Obama and Monsieur Hollande and David Cameron, they all get together and they decide that this is what the planet's global temperature is going to be.

-or or you might uh be broiling uh down by the equator uh in Niger and you might like it a bit cooler, but they don't uh you don't count because these seven neo imperialists are gonna set the global thermometer for the entire planet.
+And the rest of you guys, you may be freezing your butt off in Greenland and you might like it a bit warmer, or you might be broiling down by the equator in Niger and you might like it a bit cooler, but you don't count because these seven neo-imperialists are going to set the global thermometer for the entire planet.

 And that's what they were talking about.